Calculating... until our next FREE Code-Along Session. Secure your spot now

 Why Do You Need a Fleet Database?

 A fleet database helps you manage the operations of your vehicle fleet.
-It can provide significant benefits whether you operate a small delivery service or a large logistics company,
+It can provide significant benefits whether you operate a small delivery service or a large logistics company.
+It’s an essential tool for fleet managers and administrators.

-A fleet database acts as the single source of truth, storing all fleet-relation information including vehicle details, maintenance records, driver information, and operational data.
+A fleet database acts as the single source of truth, storing all fleet-related information, including vehicle details, maintenance records, driver information, and operational data.
+This also makes it easier to access and analyze fleet data.
+For example, you can explore what your most popular route is, which vehicle make and model is more likely to break down, or what driver is the most reliable.

 A fleet database should track maintenance schedules and alert you when vehicles are due for service.
 It should also help track various expenses, including repairs, maintenance, fuel, and insurance.